iov-one/iov-core/docs/ROADMAP.md

 This is a rough map of major points that need to be done to reach some milestones

+The Roadmap is a work-in-progress, so please add comments to help clarify and point out missing items

 ## Web4-write proof of concept

 MVP just shows we can generate HD keys, save/load them, and use them to sign transactions and send tokens on the network.